Members of the College Board

 David Pearson MBE, Chair

-David has 45 years’ experience of working within the NHS and is currently Vice Chair of the Staffordshire and Stoke-on-Trent Integrated Care Board and Joint Chair of the Integrated Care Partnership.
+David has 49 years’ experience of working within the NHS and is currently Chair of the Staffordshire and Stoke-on-Trent Integrated Care Board and Joint Chair of the Integrated Care Partnership.
 Throughout his career he has held a variety of Clinical, Executive and Non-Executive positions including until recently the Chair of a large NHS Trust with an annual turnover of circa £380 million.
 David has extensive experience of organisational governance and partnership working.
 He brings a wealth of safeguarding experience, including managing complex safeguarding issues.
-Over the past 22 years, David was involved in the transformation of local mental health services including institutional closures and the development of a range of community, health and social care services.
+Over the past 35 years, David has been involved in the transformation of health services including institutional closures and the development of a range of community, health and social care services.
 He has also held honorary appointments with Keele and Staffordshire Universities.
 He was made MBE for services to Staffordshire’s Mental Health Services in 2010.
 David has a lifelong interest in the countryside and agriculture and is married with three daughters and lives on a small holding in the Staffordshire Moorlands.
-He is a Parish Councillor and has served as Chair during two terms.
+He has served as a Parish Councillor for 20 years, serving as Chair during two terms.

 David joined the Board on 1 August 2012.
 He is Chair of the Board and a member of the Quality and Standards Committee, the Search and Governance Committee, the Finance and General Purposes Committee and the Remuneration Committee.
 David is the designated governor for safeguarding.

 Dr Elizabeth Harrison, Vice Chair